 The Compensation Committee (under this heading, the "Committee") is comprised solely of independent directors.
-The responsibilities of the Committee include review of our management compensation programs and approval of the compensation of our executive officers.
-The Committee is responsible for determining the compensation of the chief executive officer (the "CEO") without management present.
-With respect to the compensation of the other executive officers, the CEO provides input and makes recommendations to the Committee, but the Committee decides the compensation to be paid to such executive officers.
-The Committee then submits a report of its determination of the compensation of the CEO and the other executive officers to the board of directors for its input.
+The responsibilities of the Committee include our management compensation programs and the compensation of our executive officers.
+The Committee is responsible for determining the compensation of the CEO without management present.
+With respect to the compensation of the other executive officers, the CEO provides input and makes recommendations to the Committee, the Committee then makes a recommendation to the board and the board decides the compensation to be paid to such executive officers.